High Performance Computing

 Stony Brook University researchers have access to two advanced High-Performance Computing (HPC) clusters:

-Learn more about Seawulf
+Learn more about SeaWulf

 Learn more about Ookami

-In order to allow the university to perform a generator test on the campus data center, the 28-core, Tesla k80 gpu, Tesla p100, and Tesla v100 queues and login nodes login1 and login2 will be going offline for scheduled maintenance at 4pm on Monday, October 14th.
-The maintenance is expected to conclude by lunch time on Tuesday, October 15th.
+In order to allow the university to perform a generator test on the campus data center, the 28-core, Tesla k80 gpu, Tesla p100, and Tesla v100 queues and login nodes login1 and login2 will be going offline for scheduled maintenance at 4pm on Monday, February 24th.
+The maintenance is expected to conclude by lunch time on Tuesday, February 25th.

 We thank you for your patience while these necessary tests are conducted.